-Paying compliments seems like the right way to go; after all, kids get a kick out of being praised and get a boost of confidence.
-Yet over time, this type of labeling and praise can limit their scope and segment them into certain abilities and not much else.
-So much so that the “artistic one” believes she can and should stick to art, while the “athletic one” can garner most attention by excelling in sports.
+Paying compliments seems like the right way to go.
+After all, kids get a kick out of praise and get a boost of confidence.
+But labeling can limit their scope and segment them into certain abilities.
+The “artistic one” believes she can and should stick to art.
+Te “athletic one” thinks he gets attention only by excelling in sports.

-When our kids are upset, hurt or sad, the first words out of my mouth are usually “It’s okay” or “Don’t cry.”
+When our kids feel upset, hurt or sad, the first words out of my mouth are usually “It’s okay” or “Don’t cry.”
 We want to soothe our kids and help them cope with whatever hurt they’ve just experienced.
-Yet at these times, we need to choose our words wisely.
-Telling our kids “It’s okay” assumes that everything is okay when clearly, in their eyes, it’s not.
+Yet at these times, we need to choose our words.
+Telling our kids “It’s okay” assumes that everything is okay when, in their eyes, it’s not.

-Similarly, saying “Don’t cry” pushes our kids to rush through their emotions and “be happy already.”
+Saying “Don’t cry” also pushes our kids to rush through their emotions and “be happy already.”
 This can speak more to our own discomfort at having to deal with their negative emotions.
-Obviously it’s not healthy for kids to be sad all the time, but hushing up their cries implies that sadness is taboo or abnormal.
+It’s not healthy for kids to be sad all the time, but hushing up their cries implies that sadness is taboo.

-#3: “Did you brush your teeth/put your toys away/eat your food?” (knowing full well he didn’t)
+3. “Did you brush your teeth/put your toys away/eat your food?” (knowing he didn’t)

 My three-year-old emerged from using the potty without any sound of running water.
 “Did you wash your hands?”
 I asked him, knowing for a fact that he completely skipped this step.